LTLA/gesel-feedstock/README.md

 - `symbol.tsv.gz` is a Gzip-compressed tab-separated file where each line corresponds to a gene equivalence class, and the fields are symbols associated with that gene.
   An empty line indicates that the equivalence class contains no symbols.

-All files have the same number of lines as they represent difference aspects of the same underlying array of equivalence classes.
+All files have the same number of lines as they represent different aspects of the same underlying array of equivalence classes.
 Each gene's identity (i.e., the "gene ID") is defined as the 0-based index of the corresponding line in either file.

 ### Collection details